zachalbert/ldthw/_color/040-color-harmonies-complementary.md

 - gestalt
 - color harmonies
 ---
 Complementary colors are the first color harmony you're going to learn about.
+Complementary palettes are extremely energetic, and lend a great deal of contrast to a design.

 This harmony consists of two colors, which are opposite from each other on the color wheel.

 ![Complementary Color Harmony](/images/color/color-wheel-complementary.png)